andrewclegg/blog/content/pages/Talks.md

 #### Upcoming events

-In November 2014 I'm speaking at two events:

-* [Chief Data Officer Summit](http://theinnovationenterprise.com/summits/chief-data-officer-summit-london) on "Big Data, and other myths" -- an extended version of "There's no such thing as Big Data".
-* [Big Data eXchange](https://skillsmatter.com/conferences/1959-big-data-exchange-2014) on "Lies, damned lies and dataviz", a slightly more polished version of the earlier talk with the same name.
+In November 2014 I'm speaking at [Big Data eXchange](https://skillsmatter.com/conferences/1959-big-data-exchange-2014) on "Lies, damned lies and dataviz", a slightly more polished version of the earlier talk with the same name.

 #### Slides and videos from past events

+Slides from a talk on [Big Data and other myths](https://drive.google.com/file/d/0B1HztRme3ZjZZjA1WHFJY25lQnM/view) at the [Chief Data Officer Summit](http://theinnovationenterprise.com/summits/chief-data-officer-summit-london) in November 2014.
+This was an opinion piece where I skewered three of the biggest myths in data: that "big data" is a thing, that data scientists are hard to find, and that there's a magic platform out there that will solve all your data problems.

 I ran a [Snake Charmer](https://github.com/snake-charmer-devs/snake-charmer) intro/tutorial at [PyData London](http://www.meetup.com/PyData-London-Meetup/) in August 2014.
 Slides are [here](../pdfs/IntroToSnakeCharmer.pdf) and the demo notebook is [here](http://nbviewer.ipython.org/github/snake-charmer-devs/snake-charmer/blob/master/notebooks/Demo/Wikipedia%20edit%20stream.ipynb) -- note that the D3 demo at the end won't work via nbviewer, as it's in an iframe.